Nitrokey/nethsm/docs/system-design.md

 NetHSM is a networked hardware security module which can securely store a large number of cryptographic keys, have a high computing performance, and offers common key management functions via a modern REST-based API.

+For further introductory and user guidance, see the [user documentation][docs] as a prerequisite to understand this document.
 This document describes the System Design and Technical Architecture of the NetHSM, which includes:

 * core functionality (business logic),
 * encryption architecture and local persistent storage,